vmware-tanzu-labs/lab-app-toolkit-kubecon/workshop/content/overview.md

 **How Does Application Toolkit Work?**

-For this workshop, Application Toolkit is installed and ready for you to deploy an application.

 Start the workshop to deploy an application and explore behind-the-scenes to understand how it moves from source to deployment!